 Today, the Foundation works through the local schools to help children and families in our community.
 The Foundation’s two core projects includes Care for Kids and Hope Grants.
 Care for Kids is dedicated to meeting the physical, immediate needs of area children in partnership with 14 school districts.
 Hope Grants are designed to do just that – give Hope.
 Whether it is giving families hope through early childhood education programs or by giving families hope by strengthening the family bond, it’s all about Hope for the future.

 The Silver Dollar City Foundation is coordinated by Executive Director Mindy Honey.
 Foundation projects are supported by the Silver Dollar City Attractions in Branson, Missouri: Silver Dollar City, the Showboat Branson Belle and White Water, all part of Herschend Family Entertainment Corporation.

 We would love for you to learn more about the Foundation.
-Please enjoy the Foundation’s videos, radio broadcasts and program updates.
+Please enjoy the Foundation’s videos, testimonials and more.